 Environmental

 Everyone is responsible for a healthy and quality ecosystem without pollution and there is no exception for CEPCO.
-We are serious about making sure our business will have a positive impact to the environmental, economic and social wellbeing.
+We are serious in making sure our business will have a positive impact to the environmental, economic and social well-being.